Tsukreya/Umi-AI-debloat/README.md

 # Fork
-I git pull this often and I don't want to have to download every single embedding every time, that's why this fork.
-The weird commit numbers stem from the fact that I purged the git history to not download a 1gb file every time.
+The weird commit numbers stem from the fact that I purged the git history to not download 1gb worth of embeddings every time.

 The wildcards in the derrian directory come from https://gitgud.io/psuedo/wildcards_stuff, it includes some very nice recursive ones.